HydroModPy/HydroModPy/docs/readthedocs/source/scientific/calibration/inverse-problem-formulation.rst

 Combining Several Observation Blocks
 ------------------------------------

-In the launcher-based calibration path, HydroModPy can combine several observation blocks into one weighted objective:
+In the calibration workflow, HydroModPy can combine several observation blocks into one weighted objective:

 .. math::